Anthony Martial steals the show

 The League Cup still matters… sort of

-I’ve always said that the League Cup ought to be labelled the Mickey Mouse Cup until you reach the final, and with Mourinho’s men fighting for bigger honours this season that notion feels more relevant than ever.
+I’ve always said that the League Cup ought to be labelled the Mickey Mouse Cup until you reach the final, and with Mourinho’s men fighting for bigger honours this season, with great odds to win the tournament itself with odds and a fortuna kod promocyjny to help you with extra money, that notion feels more relevant than ever.

 That said, the clash with Burton revealed another kind of quality to the League Cup that no other competition can offer: a chance for fringe players to gain confidence and recognition.
 Players like Michael Carrick, Jesse Lingard and Matteo Darmian enjoyed important run outs and, in turn, gave more established first team members a chance to rest and prepare for Saturday’s trip to Southampton.